MrMM7/Javascript-Playground/Minimalist text editor/README.md

 - **Auto-Save**: Never fear losing your precious thoughts again!
 This editor saves everything as you go.
 Like a digital guardian angel, but cooler.
 - **Keyboard Shortcuts**: Forget about Ctrl + S!
 This editor already has you covered.
 Just type away, and we'll handle the saving.
 - **Responsive Design**: Looks great on desktop, mobile, or whatever weird screen you decide to use.
+- **Emoji IntelliSense**: Type `:` followed by an emoji name (e.g., `:smile` for 😄).
+A dropdown will appear with suggestions.
+Use arrow keys to navigate and press Enter to insert.

 ## Getting Started 🏁

 1. Clone this repository to your local machine.
 Or don’t.
 It’s up to you.
 2. Open the `index.html` in your browser (it’s a browser-based editor, after all).
 3. Start typing your masterpiece, whether it’s a novel, to-do list, or secret evil plan.

 ## How to Use ✍️